diehardguy/iOS-NestDK/README.markdown

 # Nest for iOS

 Sample iOS app demonstrating Nest Developer auth and simple thermostat control.
 You'll need a Nest Developer account to run this sample code. (see https://developer.nest.com)
+* In https://developer.nest.com/ register a client and specify the Redirect URI as http://localhost:8080/auth/nest/callback

 ## Building
 * In `Constants.m`, replace the placeholder strings for `NestClientID`, `RedirectURL`, and `NestClientSecret` with your Nest Developer credentials. (see https://developer.nest.com).
 * In Xcode select Product --> Build.